h0n3yb/h0n3yb.github.io/_posts/2025-01-08-building-multitool-voice-ai-agents-with-elevenlabs.md

 4. Configure the webhook URL for external tool access -- this is agnostic to the tools you're using.
 Many automation tools will have a webhook system which you can use to trigger your agent.

 5. Select a frontier-quality LLM.
-I prefer Claude 3.5 Sonnet v2, but ChatGPT-4-turbo or Google Gemini are also great.
+I've found Gemini Flash 1.5 to have the best latency:quality ratio thus far.

 For the system prompt, you'll want to follow a general pattern like this: